cloclacordis/embedded-sw-cu-boulder/Module3/DEVJOUR.md

 # Memory Segments Control & Analysis: DEVJOURNAL

-> This project was developed as part of the **Introduction to Embedded Systems Software & Development Environments** course (Module 3) by the University of Colorado Boulder.
+> This project was developed as part of the **Introduction to Embedded Systems Software and Development Environments** course (Module 3) by the University of Colorado Boulder.
 >
 > **Date:** June 6, 2025
 > **Author:** Timofei Alekseenko